RyanTheAllmighty/Allmighty-Docker-Manager/STYLE.md

 + Make sure all doc block @ elements don't have a period at the end.
 + Make sure all type declarations use the Type definitions.
 For instance {String} instead of {string}.
 + Make sure all comments after the - in @ doc block elements start with a lowercase
-+ Make sure all comments not in doc blocks end in a period.
++ Make sure all comments not in doc blocks don't end in a period.
 + Make sure there is a blank line between any main doc block information and any @elements.
 + Make sure all callbacks are documented at the very bottom of the file.
 + Make sure there are no multi line variables.
 All variables should be declared one per line with no multi line declarations.